percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 provide for higher availability, but at the cost of key distributor complexity.

-The media distributor **MUST** assign a unique "association identifier" for each endpoint-initiated DTLS association and include it in all messages forwarded to the key distributor.
-The key distributor will subsequently include in this identifier in all messages it sends so that the media distributor can map messages received via a tunnel and forward those messages to the correct endpoint.
-The association identifier **SHOULD** be randomly assigned and values not re-used for a period of time sufficient to ensure no late-arriving messages might be delivered to the wrong endpoint.
-It is **RECOMMENDED** that the association identifier not be re-used for at least 24 hours.
+The media distributor **MUST** assign a unique association identifier for each endpoint-initiated DTLS association and include it in all messages forwarded to the key distributor.
+The key distributor will subsequently include this identifier in all messages it sends so that the media distributor can map messages received via a tunnel and forward those messages to the correct endpoint.
+The association identifier **SHOULD** be randomly assigned and values not be re-used for a period of time sufficient to ensure no late-arriving messages might be delivered to the wrong endpoint.
+An association identifier **SHOULD NOT** be re-used for at least 24 hours.

->Editor's Note: do we want to recommend a time and is 24 hours sufficient?
+>Editor's Note: do we want to recommend a re-use time and how much time?

 The tunnel protocol enables the key distributor to separately provide HBH keying material to the media distributor for each of the individual